-When smoke from a plant-based fire (e.g., forest fire, grassland fire) enters a community, it can often cause problems for the people who live there.
+When smoke from a wildfire (such as a forest fire or grassland fire) enters a community, it can cause problems for the people who live there.
 The biggest health risk comes from small particles in the smoke.
-These particles can get in the eyes and respiratory system, which can cause burning eyes, a runny nose, coughing, or illnesses like bronchitis.
-If you have a heart or lung problem, these small particles can make it worse.
+These particles can get in your eyes, breathing (respiratory) system, and bloodstream.
+This can cause:

 You might have problems earlier and at lower smoke levels if you: